UCL/research-computing-with-cpp/01research/sec06UnitTesting.md

 ### Test Macros

 Each framework has a variety of macros to test for failure.
-[Check][Check] has:
+[Catch][Catch] has:

 ``` cpp
     REQUIRE(expression); // stop if fail